beetbox/beets/docs/plugins/importadded.rst

     from which the item is imported from.
   * The mtime of the file ``item.path`` is set to ``item.mtime``.

-Note that albums doesn't have an mtime field.
-The mtime of album directories are not preserved.
+Note that there is no ``album.mtime`` field in the database and that the mtime of album directories on disk aren't preserved.